 In my last article, I talked about one of the many cool things you can do with Facebook advertising.
-I have another case study in delivering book excerpts via Facebook ads in the works.
-But, in the meantime, this week, I’m going to shift the focus, and talk about something it seems many authors treat casually – picking the right categories and keywords for their books.
+This week, I’m going to shift the focus, and talk about something it seems many authors treat casually – picking the right categories and keywords for their books.

 What Computers Are Not Good at Doing